-Topic Key Information to Address In-Person Learning: Health and Safety How will the school maintain the health and safety of students, educators, and other school staff?
+Topic Key Information to Address Topic In-Person Learning: Health and Safety How will the school maintain the health and safety of students, educators, and other school staff?
 Pinecrest Academy of Nevada will maintain the health and safety of students, educators, and other school staff by following all recommended CDC protocols.
 Cleaning procedures include regular cleansing of high touch surfaces throughout the building and daily cleaning of classrooms with disinfecting spray.
 How is the school addressing key CDC recommendations including: Use of face coverings: Pinecrest Academy will follow the most current CDC and SNHD guidance.
-At the current time, Pinecrest will require face coverings in accordance with SNHD and CDC recommendations to include students age 9 and above (4th and 5th grade) while inside the school buildings; and face coverings in accordance with SNHD and CDC recommendations to include adults inside who are not vaccinated.
-All students and adults may remove masks while eating and while outside the school building.
+At the current time, Pinecrest will require face coverings in accordance with SNHD and CDC recommendations to include students age 9 and above (4th and 5th grade) while inside the school buildings; and face coverings in accordance with SNHD and CDC recommendations to include at Students and adults may remove masks while eating and while outside the school building.
 Handwashing and respiratory etiquette: Students will sanitize hands upon entering the school building or classroom and will wash or sanitize before eating, after playing outside, and after using the restroom.
 Teachers and staff will remind students to cough or sneeze into their elbows and sanitize hands after using facial tissues to blow noses.
 Weekly reminders will be sent to families encouraging them to keep children home from school if they display any signs or symptoms of illness or fever.
 Signs will be placed around campus and in bathrooms to remind everyone to wash hands and sanitize.
-Cleaning and maintaining healthy facilities, including improving ventilation: Cleaning procedures to the greatest extent possible including frequent opportunities for hand sanitizing and wiping down high-touch surfaces throughout the building and daily cleaning of classrooms with disinfecting spray.
-Teachers will include students in the classroom cleaning procedures to the greatest extent possible including frequent opportunities for hand sanitizing and wiping down
+Cleaning and maintaining healthy facilities, including improving ventilation: Cleaning procedures include frequent cleansing of high touch surfaces throughout the building and daily cleaning of classrooms with disinfecting spray.
+Teachers will include students in the classroom cleaning procedures to the greatest extent possible including frequent opportunities for hand sanitizing and wiping down high-touch surfaces.
+We will ensure that custodial services regularly change air filters and clean air ducts.